alexgian/SICMutils.jl/README.md

 This is based on a clone of Mason Protter's initial nice attempt at ***scmutils*** for Julia.
 ***scmutils*** is Gerald Jay Sussman's Scheme language utility supporting his own research but - more relevantly - it is also the computer system behind two computer-based educational texts, *Structure and Interpretation of Classical Mechanics* and *Functional Differential Geometry*.

 Protter states he was inspired to create this after watching [Colin Smith's Physics in Clojure video of 2017](https://www.youtube.com/watch?v=7PoajCqNKpg).
 Colin was one of the first to attempt a port of the system, liberating it from the effective, but not too portable MIT-Scheme used by GJS.
-Initially, Protter called it Symbolics.jl, which is  not a particularly good name,  especially as "Symbolics" is now the name of the major Julia library for symbolic processing, so I have renamed it to SICMutils in line with Colin's earlier work.
+Initially, Protter called it Symbolics.jl, which is  not a particularly good name,  especially as "Symbolics" is now the name of the major Julia library for symbolic processing, so I have renamed it to *SICMutils* in line with Colin's earlier work.

-Incidentally, Colin's work has now evolved into the Clojure/Clojurescript open-source CAS called "Emmy", crafted by Sam Ritchie and if you want to work with either of the two above-mentioned books, or with a good *functional* Computer Algebra library, then I recommend it highly!
+Incidentally, Colin's work has now evolved into the Clojure/Clojurescript open-source CAS called ***"Emmy"***, crafted by Sam Ritchie and if you want to work with either of the two above-mentioned books, or with a good *functional* Computer Algebra library, then I recommend it highly!

-*IF YOU WANT TO TRY IT OUT, THAT IS THE SYSTEM TO USE*
+↑ *IF YOU WANT TO TRY IT OUT, THAT IS THE SYSTEM TO USE* ↑

 It also comes with a bevy of great interactive graphics utilities for mathematical visualizations and demonstrations, accessible through a web browser and of course all the benefits of running within the JVM ecosystem.